tml/cadmus/Chapter-1/Part III: Variables.md

 ```

 #### Exercise 2
-Write a program in which you initialise an int, double, char, boolean, String to suitable values of you choice, then get the program to print out the value of each variable on a new line.
+Write a program in which you initialise an int, double, char, boolean and a String to suitable values of you choice, then get the program to print out the value of each variable on a new line.
 So if the int is equal to 4, the first line to be printed would be:

 ```java
 The value of the int is 4